buhowski/react-typescript/public/text-data/films/SelfPresentation/PodcastShow/PodcastShowEN.md

 As the show progresses, the outdated gets destroyed and replaced.

-The Background Character gradually dismantles the “Soviet” elements and brings in new ones — as a metaphor for breaking post-Soviet dependency, medieval thinking, and building a free world.
+The Background Character gradually dismantles the “Soviet” elements and brings in new ones — as a metaphor for breaking post-Soviet dependency, medieval thinking, fucking medievalism, and building a free world.

 Another read: the Character is the past — a ghost of old Christmas — slowly becoming self-aware and wanting to evolve.
 He is our inner scream.